Pumpkin Spice Brown Butter Bourbon Bundt Cake with Cinnamon Whipped Cream.

 - Place a metal mixing bowl and metal whisk into the freezer and chill for 15 minutes.

-- Pour the whipping cream and sugar into the chilled mixing bowl.
-Whisk just until the cream reaches stiff peaks, around 5 minutes.
+- Pour the heavy whipping cream and sugar into the chilled mixing bowl.
+Whisk just until the cream reaches soft peaks, nearing still peaks; around 5 minutes.
 When you take the whisk out of the cream, the peaks should hold firmly but have soft tips.
 Stop whisking before the cream turns grainy.

 - Slice and serve the cake with whipped cream sprinkled with cinnamon.